-For purposes of the 2020 Annual Incentive Plan, the Compensation Committee authorized (i) Mr. Steinert to establish one or more individual performance goals for Mr. Zales' annual cash incentive award opportunity and (ii) Mr. Zales to establish one or more individual performance goals for each executive officer, including each Named Executive Officer other than Mr. Steinert and himself, as part of his or her annual cash incentive award opportunity.
+For purposes of the 2021 Annual Incentive Plan, the Compensation Committee authorized (i) Mr. Steinert to establish one or more individual performance goals for Mr. Trevisan's annual cash incentive award opportunity and (ii) Mr. Trevisan to establish one or more individual performance goals for each executive officer, including each Named Executive Officer other than Mr. Steinert and himself, as part of the executive's annual cash incentive award opportunity.
 As part of our annual performance evaluation process, Messrs.
-Steinert and Zales, after consultation with Mr. Zales or each other executive officer, respectively, established his or her performance goals for the fiscal year.
+Steinert and Trevisan, after consultation with Mr. Trevisan or each other executive officer, respectively, established the executive's performance goals for the fiscal year.
 These performance goals were not intended to be formulaic, but rather to serve as the framework upon which Messrs.
-Steinert and Zales could evaluate the applicable executive officer's overall performance.
-Such performance goals were established with reference to each individual executive officer's position or function within the Company and included operational metrics that could reflect corporate or departmental goals or could include specific operational goals with respect to his or her area of responsibility.
+Steinert and Trevisan could evaluate the applicable executive officer's overall performance.
+Such performance goals were established with reference to each individual executive officer's position or function within the Company and included operational metrics that could reflect corporate or departmental goals or could include specific operational goals with respect to the executive's area of responsibility.
 These performance goals also included the demonstration of leadership and effective decision-making, effective communication, promotion of our strategic and organizational initiatives and values, and commitment to excellence and work ethic and could include more specific objectives for the executive officer, such as the successful completion of major projects and organization capability building.

-For our executive officers other than Mr. Steinert in 2020, the Compensation Committee established performance ratings for the individual performance goals achieved and the corresponding payout levels under the 2020 Annual Incentive Plan as follows:
+For our executive officers other than Mr. Steinert in 2021, the Compensation Committee established performance ratings for the individual performance goals achieved and the corresponding payout levels under the 2021 Annual Incentive Plan as follows: